Notes on the Geography of Australia: Broken Hill

 If clothes make the man, then maybe fences and gates make the house.
 We're on Blende, a block off Argent.

 This is as good a time as any to mention that housing in Broken Hill is cheap, relative to the national average.
 Median monthly mortgage payments in 2016 were A$953, compared to the national median of A$1,755.
-It's no great bargain for most residents, however, because wages are below the national average.
-As of 2016, the median weekly household income was A$968.
+It's no great bargain for most residents, however, because as of 2016, the median weekly household income was A$968.
 The national average was A$1,438.

 Tract housing, Broken Hill-style.
 Like tract housing everywhere, the homes have been modified over the years and are no longer absolutely identical.
 We're on Sulphide Street.